Updated March 2019

 My 36 year old daughter in Texas looked in to getting Obamacare.
 At $285 a month ($3420 per year) with a $6000 deductible she decided to pass.
 It’s cheaper to pay the penalty which will luckily go away with the 2018 tax returns.

-I asked my insurance agent in Panama what it would cost for my daughter to get worldwide health insurance in Panama.
+I asked my insurance company in Panama what it would cost for my daughter to get worldwide health insurance in Panama.
 I got a quote of $1200 a year with zero deductible in Panama and a $1000 deductible outside of Panama.
 Much better than Obamacare!
 And she will be covered worldwide.

 Because it is so affordable to go to a doctor, many people decide to put that insurance money in savings then self-insure (pay out of pocket).